yankunm/Jeux/README.md

 server elsewhere in the Internet.
 This will be most likely to work between two computers on the same LAN (e.g. connected to the same WiFi router, if the router is configured to allow connected computers to talk to each other).
-If it doesn't, there isn't much I can do about it.
-In that case you'll just have to use it on your own computer.

 The Jeux server architecture is that of a multi-threaded network server.
 When the server is started, a **master** thread sets up a socket on which to